ARM-software/lisa/doc/source/configuration.rst

    Added in version 2.1.5.

+.. confval:: retry_on_status

+   This is list of statuses on which a job will be cosidered to have failed and will be automatically retried up to ``max_retries`` times.
+This defaults to ``["FAILED", "PARTIAL"]`` if not set.
+Possible values are:

+   ``"OK"``
+   This iteration has completed and no errors have been detected

+   ``"PARTIAL"``
+   One or more instruments have failed (the iteration may still be running).

+   ``"FAILED"``
+   The workload itself has failed.

+   ``"ABORTED"``
+   The user interupted the workload

+.. confval:: max_reties

+   The maximum number of times failed jobs will be retried before giving up.
+If not set, this will default to ``3``.

+   .. note:: this number does not include the original attempt

 .. confval:: instrumentation

    This should be a list of instruments to be enabled during run execution.